henrikmathiesen/sql-with-mysql/README.md

 ## This project

-I'am going to install MySQL and follow along 2 courses using the command prompt, trying to note in this read me as I go.
+I'am going to install MySQL and follow along some courses, trying to note in this read me as I go.
 If time permits we might also build a little node api querying the database.

 https://www.youtube.com/watch?v=yPu6qV5byu4
 https://app.pluralsight.com/library/courses/introduction-to-sql